gadeuneo/wiki-comps-2020/start_dates_doc.md

 In addition to copying and deleting irrelevant articles, `creation_dates_analysis.csv` was also reindex using the Pandas function `reset_index(inplace=True, drop=True)` on the dataframe.
+Another column for start dates was also added.
 Further analysis will be done in a Jupyter Notebook file located in the root directory.

 All articles with start dates in `creation_dates_analysis.csv` will have